uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     No; for one thing, that would mean you have [6 points of view all at once](https://suttas.hillsidehermitage.org/?q=mn38#mn38:8.1_mn38:8.14).

     Whichever such "point of view" you find, no matter how seemingly fundamental or "deep" in its content, will be something already cognized/manifested to the very extent you're aware of it, and thus there is no "inner side/point" behind the rest of experience that is not itself another cognized experience.
 Everything without exception is "on quicksand" (impermanent) for that very reason, and that's why Sāti's view in the above Sutta was so wrong.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1jbq11r/consciousness_point_of_view/mi7qrxo/)** _2025-03-17 05:25:14 *(in reply to a comment not included)*:

+    > I think I understand that you're saying that there isn't a point of view behind manifested experience which would be the center to which things arise.
+Basically there isn't an independent consciousness to which things manifest.
+Is that correct?

+    Yes, there is nothing that can rightly be regarded as being outside the domain of ordinary appearances.
+And it's important to know that this assumption has essentially infinite ways of manifesting; it doesn't have to explicitly sound like an assertion of "my self is X" in order to be a form of self-view.

+    For example, thinking you're developing views in line with the Dhamma, you could easily start to have ideas about the "structure" of experience that underlies the rest of experience (the physical matter of the body that itself is not a perception, the point of view that is not itself viewed, the nature of things which is not itself a thing, etc.), not realizing that you're thereby falling into [one of the 20 forms of attavāda (form as self, self as possessing form, etc.)](https://suttacentral.net/sn22.85/en/bodhi?lang=en&reference=main&highlight=true#sc20).

+    And whenever someone asserts the existence of something outside the aggregates, they are also asserting a view of self through that.
+By believing that something *could* be outside, you automatically maintain the view that the self is outside.
+Just by holding the view, for example, that there is a more fundamental "purpose" to life that lies outside of our individual experiences and must guide them (or also that there is a more fundamental *lack* of purpose and meaninglessness) means holding the view that self is within, say, intention or perception.
+Not seeing purpose or lack of it as an arisen intention or perception within this experience, one gives it gratuitous primacy over all other intentions or perceptions.

+    And these views are undone not by intensive philosophizing, but by abandoning the five hindrances.
+They are what cause one, out of passion, to put certain phenomena on a pedestal.

 ---